-After months of hard work from our teams, we’re excited to bring real-time collaboration to Sketch in beta.
+After months of hard work from our teams, we’re excited to bring real-time collaboration to Sketch.
 Read on to find out how to get set up, and start collaborating with others in the same Sketch document.

 Welcome to real-time collaboration

 Before we dive into the practical steps and get set up for real-time collaboration, here’s a quick overview of what to expect.
 Firstly, we believe a truly native Mac app is the best place to design, so that’s where real-time collaboration will take place.
 That means you’ll still get all the benefits of designing on your Mac — from a slick, native UI to custom keyboard shortcuts — with the ability to work together with others in real-time.

 You’ll need a subscription to get started with real-time collaboration.
 This is different to a Mac-only license, so you’ll need to check your status before you get started.
 To do this, open the Mac app and choose Sketch > Preferences, then select the Account tab.
 If you have a subscription, you’ll see the Workspace(s) that you’re a member of listed below your profile picture.
 You can click Account Settings… for more information.